MicrosoftDocs/cloud-adoption-framework/docs/govern/enforce-cloud-governance-policies.md

 #### Automate cloud resource management governance in Azure

-Achieve streamlined and compliant resource provisioning and management through automated tagging, deployment restrictions, and infrastructure as code practices.
+Achieve streamlined and compliant resource provisioning and management through automated tagging, deployment restrictions, and IaC practices.
 Ensure consistency and operational efficiency across environments.

 - *Create a resource management hierarchy*.
 Use [management groups](/azure/governance/management-groups/overview) to organize your subscriptions so that you can efficiently govern policies, access, and spending.
 Follow Azure landing zone [resource organization](/azure/cloud-adoption-framework/ready/landing-zone/design-area/resource-org) best practices.

 - *Enforce a tagging strategy*.
 Ensure all Azure resources are consistently tagged to improve manageability, cost tracking, and compliance.
-[Define your tagging strategy](/azure/cloud-adoption-framework/ready/azure-best-practices/resource-tagging) and [Manage tag governance](/azure/governance/policy/tutorials/govern-tags).
+[Define your tagging strategy](/azure/cloud-adoption-framework/ready/azure-best-practices/resource-tagging) and [manage tag governance](/azure/governance/policy/tutorials/govern-tags).

 - *Restrict which resources you can deploy*.
 [Disallow resource types](/azure/governance/policy/tutorials/disallowed-resources) to restrict deployments of services that add unnecessary risk.

 - *Restrict deployments to specific regions*.
 Control where resources are deployed to comply with regulatory requirements, manage costs, and reduce latency.
 For example, use the `Allowed locations` policy definition in Azure Policy.
 Also [enforce regional restrictions](/azure/governance/policy/tutorials/policy-devops-pipelines) in your deployment pipeline.

-- *Use infrastructure as code*.
-Automate infrastructure deployments using [Bicep, Terraform, or ARM templates](/azure/templates/).
-Store your IaC configurations in a source control system (GitHub, Azure Repos) to track changes and collaborate.
+- *Use IaC*.
+Automate infrastructure deployments using [Bicep, Terraform, or Azure Resource Manager (ARM) templates](/azure/templates/).
+Store your IaC configurations in a source control system (GitHub or Azure Repos) to track changes and collaborate.

 - *Use a CI/CD pipeline*.
-A CI/CD pipeline can ensure deployments adhere to predefined governance rules and policies.
+A continuous integration and continuous delivery (CI/CD) pipeline can ensure deployments adhere to predefined governance rules and policies.
 [Integrate compliance scans](/azure/governance/policy/how-to/get-compliance-data#on-demand-evaluation-scan) into CI/CD pipelines to enforce governance.

 - *Govern hybrid and multicloud environments*.
 [Govern hybrid and multicloud resources](/azure/azure-arc/overview).
 Maintain consistency in management and policy enforcement.